Thinking about All on 4 dental implants? Before you can make a fair price comparison there are important things you need to know.

 When it comes to how the first teeth are made, it’ll depend on the treatment philosophy of the clinician and what has worked for them in their clinic.

 What’s important to remember is that depending on how your first teeth are made, some will last longer than others due to strength and fit.
 It’s possible to get a cheaper All on 4 quotes but you may find yourself having to pay for the second teeth as early as 6 months after your implant placement.
+To help with costs, you be able to get finance for your treatment, you can read more here about All on 4 payment plans.

 That concludes the first part of our All on 4 cost series.